T&T advance to final round on Joevin Jones brace

-PORT OF SPAIN, Trinidad, Sep 3, CMC- Trinidad and Tobago pulled off a dramatic two all draw against Guatemala Friday night to seal their place in the final round of CONCACAF qualifying for the 2018 FIFA World Cup.
+PORT OF SPAIN, Trinidad, CMC — Trinidad and Tobago pulled off a dramatic two-all draw against Guatemala Friday night to seal their place in the final round of CONCACAF qualifying for the 2018 FIFA World Cup.

 Joevin Jones scored twice, first, to level the score, then, to give the Soca Warriors the lead as they advanced to the hexagonal stage at the Hasely Crawford Stadium.